-Muscle cramps can be extremely painful, so it’s important to learn some quick, natural ways to relieve them, especially if you get them frequently.
-In today’s article, we’re going to give you some effective solutions for how to stop muscle cramps early on.
+Muscle cramps can be extremely painful, so it’s important to learn some quick, natural ways to relieve them.

-- Mineral deficiencies – especially potassium, magnesium, iron, and calcium
+- Mineral deficiency, particularly potassium, magnesium, iron, calcium and vitamin E.

 If the cramp is in your toes, hold them with your hand and try to stretch each one individually.

-You can use a little vegetable oil (olive, sunflower, sesame, coconut, or almond) to massage the cramping are and put some pressure on it.
-It’s essential to massage in the opposite direction of the pain.
+You can use a little vegetable oil (olive, sunflower, sesame, coconut, or almond) to massage the cramping area.
+Experts recommend applying firm pressure, massaging in the opposite direction of the pain and always working upward.

-The most important thing is to generate some localized heat and make the recovery as quick as possible.
+The most important thing is to generate some localized heat.
+The idea is to combat the cold associated with cramp, and make the recovery as fast as possible.

-Anything that can be heated is a good alternative if you don’t have a heating pad.
+Anything that can be heated is a good alternative if you don’t have a heat pad.
 For example, some people use hot water bottles.

-Another advantage is that it’s very affordable to buy pre-prepared.
-Of course, you can also make it yourself by following these simple steps:
+Another advantage is that you can also make it yourself by following these simple steps:

 - You’ll need a glass container with a tight lid.

-- Fill the container with fresh sprigs of rosemary.
+- Fill the container with sprigs of rosemary, freshly picked if possible.
 The best time is when the plant is flowering.

-- Add rubbing alcohol (available at any pharmacy or grocery store) to cover the rosemary.
+- Add 96% rubbing alcohol to the container (available at any pharmacy or grocery store).

 - Close the container tightly and let it sit for 15 days in a cool, dark place.